dhoulb/gatsby-plugin-templated-files/README.md

 Allows directories of files to be turned into pages in GatsbyJS (v2) via a React template component.
 Effectively works like [`gatsby-plugin-page-creator`](https://www.gatsbyjs.org/packages/gatsby-plugin-page-creator/) but for files of any type.

-The primary use for this will be crawl a directory of Markdown files and turn them into pages matching the folder heirarchy _but without_ writing boilerplate code in your own `gatsby-node.js` file and without needing a separate [`gatsby-source-filesystem`](https://www.gatsbyjs.org/packages/gatsby-source-filesystem/) configuration.
+The primary use for this will be to crawl a directory of Markdown files and turn them into pages matching that folder heirarchy _but without_ adding boilerplate page-creation code in `gatsby-node.js` file _and without_ needing any [`gatsby-source-filesystem`](https://www.gatsbyjs.org/packages/gatsby-source-filesystem/) configuration.

 You _do_ still need the [`gatsby-transformer-remark`](https://www.gatsbyjs.org/packages/gatsby-transformer-remark/) plugin to parse your files into Markdown.
-The example shows a template using this.
+The example below shows a template using these two plugins together.

 ## Install